Tufin/oasdiff/README.md

 This mode is a little different from a regular comparison of two specs to each-other:
 - compares only paths and endpoints (other resources are compared only if referenced from the endpoints)
-- compares each endpoint (Path + Operation) under '-base' to its equivalent under '-revision'
+- compares each endpoint (Path + Operation) in 'base' to its equivalent in 'revision'
-- if any endpoint appears more than once under '-base' or '-revision', then we use the endpoint with the most recent `x-since-date` value
+- if any endpoint appears more than once in 'base' or 'revision', then we use the endpoint with the most recent `x-since-date` value
 - the `x-since-date` extension should be set on Path or Operation level
 - `x-since-date` extensions set on the Operation level override the value set on Path level
 - if an endpoint doesn't have `the x-since-date` extension, its value is set to the default: "2000-01-01"